zibamira/filopodia-tool/README.md

 ## Semi-automatic Geometrical Reconstruction and Analysis of Filopodia Dynamics in 4D Two-Photon Microscopy Images

-Here one can find supplementary source code and example datasets for the publication
+Here one can find supplementary source code for the publication

 ADD PUBLICATION CITATION

+Additionally two example datasets of *R7* photoreceptos are provided, along with extensive user manual for the tool.

 It was developed at Zuse Institute Berlin (ZIB) and is provided under an ADD LICENCE.